Melania Trump announces the White House Rose Garden will be revamped, a throwback to the Kennedy era

 As Anita McBride, former chief of staff to first lady Laura Bush, points out, August is a typical time for renovations.
 The one for the Rose Garden has been months in the works and will include upgrades to improve accessibility for those with disabilities and provide “support for audiovisual and broadcast needs,” according to the White House announcement.
 There are also drainage issues that will reportedly be addressed.

 The first lady has overseen changes to the Red Room, Blue Room and bowling alley, among other spaces.
 The Rose Garden announcement echoes one she made in March, when she released photographs of herself in a hard hat, poring over architectural plans for the construction of a White House Tennis Pavilion at a time when schools were beginning to be closed.
-References to her as Marie Antoinette telling her people to eat cake circulated on the Internet.
+The Rose Garden Twitter responses are a callback to then, when references to her as Marie Antoinette telling her people to eat cake began circulating on the Internet.

+The comparisons revived on Twitter on Monday following the announcement.
+“Marie Antoinette would TOTALLY nod her head to Melania trump’s tone-deaf aloofness if she still had a head,” one user tweeted.

-McLaurin said that the Rose Garden renovation is an attempt to shore up the administration’s legacy.
+McLaurin said that the Rose Garden renovation was a way for Melania Trump to make a lasting improvement to the White House.
 “At the end of the day, the White House belongs to the American people,” McLaurin said.
 “And it’s the responsibility of every president and first lady to care for the house on behalf of the American people and to leave it for those that follow them.”

 At the same time, Gutin points out, during the pandemic, Melania Trump’s messaging has emphasized safety, as she has posted a picture of herself in a mask on Instagram, telling her followers to stay vigilant about the virus.
 Gutin said a more effective exercise in legacy-building than spearheading a Rose Garden renovation would be concentrating on her Be Best initiative.
 “There’s so much with this administration I don’t understand,” she said.
 “I’ve been saying it now for three and a half years.
 You see an action, and you don’t know exactly what the motivation is.”

-Note: This story has been updated to clarify Stewart McLaurin’s comments.